Opinion | Here’s why Biden should commute Dzhokhar Tsarnaev’s death sentence

 The prosecutors’ strategy is to collapse the actor into the act.
 The details of the life of a Tsarnaev simply get in prosecutors’ way.
 Prosecutors want a silhouette.

 What sort of person is Tsarnaev?
 The prosecutors’ answer is “the sort of person who would commit these murders.”
-They don’t care what representation of Tsarnaev the defense offers; beneath that representation the murderer abides, and always did.
+They don’t care what representation of Tsarnaev the defense offers; beneath that representation, the murderer abides, and always did.

 The defenders represent the defendant by a process that goes by the Orwellian term “humanizing.”
 They must commit themselves to a particular version of a human, then portray only that version, and as vividly as possible.